-This is the second installment of our two-part blog that provides important answers to twelve common questions posed by homeowners about their insurance coverage.
+This is the second installment of our two-part blog that provides important answers to common questions posed by homeowners about their insurance coverage.
 If you have questions about your specific situation, I invite you to call and speak to me about your homeowner insurance claim issue.
-As a former claims adjuster, I have extensive experience in obtaining prompt resolution of insurance claims.

-What types of damage should I assume that my homeowners policy will not cover?
+What types of damage does your homeowners insurance policy not cover?

 The specific perils and types of damage covered by your policy will depend on the coverage you purchase.
 As a general rule, a standard homeowners policy will not cover intentional damage, damage from war, ordinary wear and tear, flooding or earthquake.
 Policies often exclude other types of perils, so you should carefully review your entire policy and ask questions of your agent or an insurance claims attorney if you have questions about coverage.

-Do I have to submit to an inspection of my home by the insurance company?
+Do you have to submit to an inspection of your home by the insurance company?

 The insurance company has an opportunity to conduct an inspection of your home for purposes of assessing potential loss and to assess the value of the home.
 The inspector may issue recommendations regarding changes or repairs that need to be undertaken to reduce the risk of loss.
-If a homeowner does not implement these recommendation, the insurance company might use this as a basis to cancel the policy.
+If a homeowner does not implement these recommendation, the insurance company might refuse to issue the policy or may cancel the policy.

-Why is replacement coverage for the personal property important?
+Why is replacement coverage for personal property important?

 If you do not have replacement coverage, the insurer will pay you the purchase price of the item but only after subtracting an amount for depreciation.
 If a significant amount of your property is badly damaged or destroyed by a fire, for example, you might struggle to replace your home furnishings and other personal property because you lack the funds to actually replace the items.
 If you have replacement cost coverage, you are entitled to the amount needed to replace destroyed, stolen or damaged personal property without regard to depreciation.

-How come my insurance company failed to return my entire premium after my homeowners insurance policy was cancelled?
+Why did your insurance company fail to return your entire premium after your homeowner's insurance policy was canceled?

 Many policies impose financial penalties for early termination of coverage, so it is important to ask about this issue when evaluating potential policies.
 Some policies provide that the premium is fully earned upon issuance of the policy or that you must make a minimum premium payment even if you cancel early.
 When you switch insurers during your term, many insurance carriers charge a “short term” fee.